 Name Description WPS A button to quickly add wireless devices to the router's WLAN (the WPS function).
-To use the WPS function: push the button, hold it for 2 seconds, and release when the WPS LED starts blinking.
+W 0 To use the WPS function: push the button, hold it for 2 seconds, and release when the WPS LED starts blinking.
+USB A port for connecting a USB device (modem, storage, printer).